voxel51/fiftyone/docs/source/tutorials/index.rst

 .. customcarditem::
     :header: Evaluating object detections
     :description: Object detections are difficult to visualize.
-This tutorial shows how FiftyOne makes it easy to execute powerful evaluation workflows on your data.
+This tutorial shows how to use FiftyOne to perform powerful evaluation workflows on your data.
     :link: evaluate_detections.html
-    :image: ../_static/images/tutorials/eval_dets.png
+    :image: ../_static/images/tutorials/evaluate_detections.png
     :tags: Model-Evaluation,Detections

 .. customcarditem::